GwladysCr/relationship_marketing_channels_-_sales_performances/README.md

 ## 1. Objective

-The objective of this report is to analyse the **dynamic relationships among marketing channel spendings and sales performance metrics**.
+The objective of this report is to **analyse the dynamic relationships among marketing channel spendings and sales performance metrics**.

-In today's highly competitive business environment, effective allocation of marketing budgets is essential for maximising sales and revenue growth.
-However, with the rise of digital channels and changing consumer behaviour, understanding how marketing expenditures affect sales outcomes has become increasingly complex.
+In today's competitive business landscape, effective allocation of marketing budgets is crucial for maximising sales and revenue growth.
+However, with the proliferation of digital marketing channels and evolving consumer behaviour, understanding the intricate relationships between marketing expenditures and sales outcomes has become increasingly complex.

-Through **Vector Autoregressive (VAR)** models and **Impulse Response Function (IRF)** analysis, we aim to uncover short- and long-term effects of marketing expenditures on sales performance and identify optimal budget allocations for each channel.
+Through **Vector Autoregressive (VAR)** models and **Impulse Response Function (IRF)** analysis, we aim to uncover the short- and long-term effects of marketing expenditures on sales performance and identify optimal budget allocations for each marketing channel.

-These insights help marketing managers optimise resource allocation, refine strategies, and drive sustainable business growth.
+By analysing the dataset, this report provides actionable insights for marketing managers and decision-makers to refine marketing strategies, enhance resource allocation efficiency, and ultimately drive sustainable business growth.

 ---